 - Loss of revenue – ultimately, a website redirect will not only cause a loss of traffic but ultimately a loss in revenue.
 Depending on the severity of the issue, this could be impossible to recover from.

-- Blacklisting – When search engines discover that your site has been infected by malware and is involved with spam or illegal products, your site may well be blacklisted.
-Site visitors will also be given a warning that your website is infected.
+- Blacklisting – When search engines discover that your site has been infected by malware and is involved with spam or illegal products, your site may be blacklisted.
+Site visitors will also get a warning that your website is infected.

 - Brand hit – If a visitor lands on your hacked site and is redirected to a spam website or one which is selling illegal goods, then your brand absolutely will take a hit.